GVCoder09/NoDPI/README.md

 4) In some browsers, you may need to disable kyber
 5) Enjoy!

+> [!IMPORTANT]
+> Don't forget to disable the proxy in your system and browser settings after closing the program!

 Please report any problems and malfunctions to us on [the Issues page](https://github.com/GVCoder09/NoDPI/issues)

 <hr>